-We’ve answered the question “Is it legal to pay for online reviews?”
+Hope we’ve answered the question “Is it legal to pay for online reviews?” for you.
 Interested in learning more about Internet business law?
 Yes?
 Head here.

-Unfortunately, ecommerce entrepreneurs must compete with counterfeiters.
-It’s just comes with the territory.
-But sellers can protect brand integrity by investing in intellectual property protections and customizing products.
-If you’re entangled in the web of a sophisticated scammer, consider working with experienced ecommerce attorneys.
+Ecommerce entrepreneurs compete with counterfeiters.
+Unfortunately, it just comes with the territory.
+But sellers can protect brand integrity by protecting intellectual property and customizing products.

 Product counterfeiters and listing hijackers are an ecommerce scourge.
-These scammers:
+Their MO?

 - First, scour online marketplaces for easy-to-copy products;

 - Then, occupy product listings;

 - And lastly, undercut the original price by selling inferior copycats.
 (Sometimes they sell exact product replicas acquired through supply chain leaks).

 So, how do you shake a listing tick?
-Unfortunately, a silver bullet solution doesn’t yet exist, but you can do a few simple things to make listings unattractive to product pickpockets.
+Unfortunately, a silver bullet solution doesn’t exist, but you can deter product pickpockets.

 Amazon Hijacking Prevention Tip #1: Vet Your Supply Chain Like Your Financial Security Depends On It (Because It Does)

-Here’s the issue: Overseas manufacturers may not care about you, your business, or U.S. laws.
-Their top priority is making money — and they’re often not beholden to stateside statutes.
+Blunt talk: Overseas manufacturers may not care about you or your business (#NotAllOverseasManufacturers).
+Understandably, their top priority is making money — and they’re often not beholden to U.S. laws.

 So, how can you avoid a disastrous partnership?
 Again, no bullet proof method exists.
 But what you can do is vet, vet — and then vet some more.
 Scour the Internet for information about potential factories and manufacturers; read industry message boards; hire a translator if you must!

 Also, adopt a Prime Directive attitude; share the names of quality supply chain vendors with other sellers.
-Why?
-Because mitigating counterfeiters makes financial sense for the industry, as a whole.
+Mitigating counterfeiters makes financial sense for the industry, as a whole.

 Amazon Hijacking Prevention Tip #2: Add A Little *Something* To Your Product

-Hijackers leech off industrious elbow grease.
-So, use their tendencies to your advantage.
+Hijackers leech off elbow grease.
+Use their tendencies to your advantage.

-Simple: The more unique a product, the more difficult it is to counterfeit.
+The more unique a product, the more difficult to copy.
 Add a special feature or sub rosa engraving.
-Differentiating your brand can act as effective counterfeit repellent.
+Differentiating your brand is effective counterfeit repellent.